stevencorona/ruby-twitpic/README.md

 The TwitPic library provides full access to the TwitPic API, including photo uploads and write-enabled API methods (although write-enabled methods aren't fully implemented yet)

 <h1>Dependencies</h1>
-All of these are available as gems:
+All of these are required, but are available as gems:

 * Net::HTTP
 * ROAuth